 Creating a system backup is quite a healthy practice.
-It helps your system recover from many crises such as system failure, drive errors, operating system corruption, etc. In this post, we will share how you can take Windows 11/10 System Backup.
+It helps your system recover from many crises, such as system failure, drive errors, operating system corruption, etc. This post will share how you can take a Windows 11/10 System Backup.

 How To Perform Windows 11/10 System Backup?

 You must understand that Backup is a preventive measure.
 However, if you are already stuck in a problem without backup, DiskPart commands can come in handy to fix them.
 Windows 11/10 provides a few ways to perform the backup, but they are hidden in the settings.

 Microsoft has been working on streamlining the integration of OneDrive backup capabilities in Windows, and with Windows 11, they’ve achieved it to a greater extent.
 The Windows backup feature can be accessed from the Windows settings and can sync your directories and other selected folders with your OneDrive.
 Once the folders and directories are synced to OneDrive, you can restore them anytime if you lose access.
 Here’s how to do it: